-Your kid will become exhausted if he or she is exposed to too much stimulus and activity.
+Your kid will become exhausted if they are exposed to too much stimulus and activity.
 As a result, one should be modest in all aspects of life, including activities.
-When notice the firsts signs of tiredness, gradually wind down the celebration and prepare for bed.
+When noticing the first signs of tiredness, gradually wind down the celebration and prepare for bed.

 4. Refusing to sleep during the day and staying awake till late at night

-Honestly we don’t know which of these two is worse.
-It is completely unacceptable to deprive a child of sleep throughout the day in order for him to fall asleep earlier or to keep him awake until late in order for him to sleep longer.
+Honestly, we don’t know which of these two is worse.
+It is entirely unacceptable to deprive a child of sleep throughout the day to fall asleep earlier or to keep him awake until late for him to sleep longer.
 Regardless, you’ll end up with a weary child who is anxious and weepy and has trouble going asleep and sleeping well.
-The only right thing that you can do is to restrict the duration of daily sleep if it lasts excessively long.
+The only right thing you can do is restrict the duration of daily sleep if it lasts excessively long.

 5. Sleep in a well-lit room at night

-During the day, it is not a good idea to darken the room where the baby sleeps; but, at night, the infant need darkness in order to sleep well.
+During the day, it is not a good idea to darken the room where the baby sleeps during the day, but at night, the infant needs darkness to sleep well.
 The reason is simple.
 There is no established rhythm of sleep and wakefulness when a child is born, and this process takes 3-5 months.

 This rhythm is influenced by the synthesis of the hormone melatonin in the brain, and the absence of sunshine serves as a trigger for its secretion.
 This hormone’s role is relaxation and the preparation of biological functions for a good night’s sleep.
-I believe it is now apparent to you that darkening the room during the day will confuse the baby.
+We believe it is now apparent that darkening the room during the day will confuse the baby.

 6. Inconsistency and giving up to early

 The qualities of great and successful parents include patience and constancy.
-Keep the goal in sight, and you’ll always find another atom of strength to continue when things become tough.
+Keep the goal in sight, and you’ll always find another atom of strength to continue when things become challenging.

 7. Sleeping aids

-We’ve previously described some of them, and the majority of them are well-known: a cheater, a bottle, a carousel, a hair dryer or a vacuum cleaner, and so on.
+We’ve previously described some of them, and the majority of them are well-known: a cheater, a bottle, a carousel, a hairdryer or a vacuum cleaner, and so on.
 We can easily incorporate parents as sleeping aids, such as swaying a baby to sleep or holding a baby’s hand.
-Even if you seek for these assistance, keep in mind that their use should be limited.
+Even if you seek this assistance, keep in mind that their use should be limited.
 The infant will have to learn to fall asleep on its own at some time.